rootripper/P0lyn0m1c0n/README.md

 Mainly but not limited to, I recommend using these wordlists in WPA-2 password attacks.

+## Dependencies

+P0lyn0m1c0n requires sponge installed on our computer and sponge is a utility that is not installed by default on some distributions.

+If we do not have sponge installed, we will install moreutils:

+└─# apt-get install moreutils

 ## Run P0lyn0m1c0n

 To run P0lyn0m1c0n, simply run the script on your Linux terminal and provide the name of your target, then a .txt file will be generated in the current directory called P0lyn0m1c0n_{target}.txt containing your custom wordlist.